jaredwray/writr/README.md

 ## Getting Started

 Writr is designed to make it easier to write with Markdown.
-You can export from many different sources to markdown.

 ## Open a Pull Request